gpiancastelli/hrm/README.md

 This is a TypeScript interpreter of Human Resource Machine programs.

 [Human Resource Machine](https://tomorrowcorporation.com/humanresourcemachine) is a game by Tomorrow Corporation, where your task is to move some boxes from an input conveyor to an output conveyor, sometimes using the floor to help with processing input boxes.
-You complete tasks by writing small programs in an assembler-like language, which you are allowed you to copy and paste outside the game.
+You complete tasks by writing small programs in an assembler-like language, which you are allowed to copy and paste outside the game.
 This interpreter runs those programs.

 Currently, the interpreter only supports the following instructions: `INBOX`, `OUTBOX`, `JUMP`, `COPYFROM`, `COPYTO`.
 Also, the parser is able to recognize syntactically correct programs using those instructions, but could definiely use some improvements in error detection.